groupdocs-comparison/GroupDocs.Comparison-for-.NET/Showcases/GroupDocs.Comparison.Viewer/README.md

 ##GroupDocs.Comparison for .NET Example

-MVC Comparison Example is a MVC Web  Application that demonstrates the core functionalities provided by GroupDocs.Comparison for .NET.
+MVC Comparison with Viewer Example is a MVC Web  Application that demonstrates the core functionalities provided by GroupDocs.Comparison for .NET.
-The MVC Comparison Example allows user to easily Compare Documnents:
+The MVC Comparison with Viewer Example allows user to easily Compare Documnents and view results in browser:
 The UI of the application is kept very simple and developers can enhance the features as their own needs since it is an Open Source Project.